sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * `docker_id = ""`

      A local monitor script is added to supervisord.
 This script is started by start.sh inside the container under supervisord control.
 This script sleeps until SIGTERM.
 Upon SIGTERM, call `system container state <name> down`, which in turn would do the above update.

+      Please note, in either mode, docker kill will *not* give an opportunity for graceful stop.
+Hence explicitly call `/etc/sonic/scripts/container_state <name> down` to update the container state.

    The containers that could be managed by kube, ***must*** call the `system container state ...` commands.
 It would be handy, if all containers follow this irrespective of whether kube may or may not manage it, as that way STATE-DB/FEATURE table could be one place to get the status of all active features.
 The code that gets i/p from this table has to be aware of the possibility of not all containers may call it, but it can be assured that all kube manageable containers would have an entry.